See Americans with Disabilities Act.

 Cochlear Implant (CI)

 A cochlear implant is an electronic device that is surgically implanted and worked by directly stimulating functioning auditory nerve fibers in the inner ear.
-Cochlear implants convert sound waves to electrical impulses and transmit them to the inner ear, providing people with severe to profound hearing loss the ability to hear sounds and potentially better understand speech without reading lips.
+Cochlear implants convert sound waves to electrical impulses and transmit them to the inner ear, providing people with a severe to profound hearing loss the ability to hear sounds and potentially better understand speech without reading lips.

 Accommodations that provide an environment where persons with hearing loss can communicate.

 Generates a magnetic field that can be picked up by turning on a “T-switch” to activate the telecoil in a hearing aid.
 The Hearing Aid Compatibility Act of 1988 mandates that all telephones manufactured in the United States from 1989 on should be hearing aid compatible.